 'It is evident that we are going in circles looking for proof Bonheur, and the murders continue its consequential process.
 Therefore, we must be prudent to not underestimate the capacity of his ingannation and knowledge of the milieu', I said.

-'Are you implying detective that there is more to this pattern of thought with the murderer?'
+'Are you implying inspector that there is more to this pattern of thought with the murderer?'
 Bonheur asked.

-'Let us hope that our wit is better than his detective', Bonheur replied.
+'Let us hope that our wit is better than his inspector'.

 'If not, then I shall toast to the impression of his brilliance Bonheur', I professed.

-'It is always a shame that secrecy of the priests must be sequestered, due to the ecclesiastical vows they have taken by oath', Bonheur uttered.
+'It is always a shame that secrecy of the priests must be sequestered, due to the ecclesiastical vows they have taken, with an oath', Bonheur uttered.

-'What exactly are you pondering detective that you seem very pensive in thought?'
+'What exactly are you pondering inspector that you seem very pensive in thought?'

-'If you must know Bonheur, I am musing in my mind the mystery behind what could have caused this former priest to have been excommunicated', I answered.
+'If you must know Bonheur, I am musing in my mind the mystery behind what could have caused this former priest to have been excommunicated'.

 'Perhaps, he was banished for heresy and prevarication', Bonheur suggested.

-'What you are alluding to Bonheur is practical, but until we speak to him, we shall only be left to hypothesise in unfounded speculation', I said to Bonheur.
+'What you are alluding to Bonheur is practical.
+Until we speak to him, we shall only be left to hypothesise in unfounded speculation'.

-'What do you think of the excommunicated priest Detective Crow?
+'What do you think of the excommunicated priest Inspector Crow?
 If you ask me, he is most likely to know, who the murderer is', Bonheur assured.

 'It seems elementary Bonheur, but it is the tendency in these cases that the obvious is not always accurate or reliable', I retorted.

-'What do you mean detective?
-Perhaps I am incorrect in my assumption, but his direct connection to the church does imply a certain degree of involvement', Bonheur replied.
+'What do you mean inspector?
+Perhaps I am incorrect in my assumption, but his direct connection to the church does imply a certain degree of involvement'.

 'I must differ with that analogy Bonheur.
 You see, although it does appear that the excommunicated priest would manifest the needed characteristics of a vengeful man, it is not entirely indicative of his absolute guilt.
-That is what we must be constantly aware of Bonheur', I said to him.
+That is what we must be constantly aware of Bonheur'.